-The PIAGGIO AVANTI PRIVATE AIRCRAFT, This is a great aircraft because the propellers are in back of the wings reducing the noise in the cabin.
+The Piaggio Avanti Exterior.
+This private aircraft has propellers that are in back of the wings reducing the noise in the cabin.

-The PIAGGIO AVANTI PRIVATE AIRCRAFT, for Airplane Charter!
-This aircraft can seat up to 6 - 7 passengers comfortably.
+The Piaggio Avanti Inside.
+Private aircraft charter in this aircraft because it can seat up to 6 - 7 passengers very comfortably.

-The PIAGGIO AVANTI PRIVATE AIRCRAFT, This unique propeller placement design offers such a quiet cabin.
+The Piaggio Avanti Cabin.
+This unique propeller placement design offers such a quiet cabin.

 Innovative 5-blade scimitar propellers and the historic 3LS three lifting surface configuration work together to give Avanti EVO unique aerodynamic performance in its class.